AlexChicote/MLProject/README.md

 9. Update app.py

 I am stuck with the conda environment.
-I am just one step away from strting over create the conda env from vsc
+I hope it will not bring more problems down the road,

+Skipping cleaning in data_validation for this exercise Data Validation pending task: check the datatype for each column